-Note that the naming of the two subsets $V_+$ and $V_-$ in the partition is arbitrary: permuting the two will result in the facet $-F$ defined by $-\boldalpha$ associated with the directed facet subgraph $-\digraph{B}$.
-This partition defines a \emph{cut} of the graph $G$.
-Such a cut uniquely determines a \emph{cut-set}, which is the set of edges that go across the partition.
+The choice of the labels $V_+$ and $V_-$ is, of course, arbitrary: permuting the two will result in the facet $-F$ defined by $-\boldalpha$ associated with the facet subdigraph $\digraph{B}^{-1}$.
+This partition defines a unique \emph{cut-set}, which is the set of edges that go across the partition.
 The construction in the above corollary can be interpreted as a special type of cut-set.

-\begin{remark} For a maximal bipartite subgraph $B \le G$, the canonical choices of edge orientation that produces $\digraph{B}$ in \Cref{cor: canonical facet} are exactly the edge orientation assignments that would ensure the cut-set (which includes all edges in the bipartite graph $B$) has a uniform direction across the cut $(V_+,V_-)$ of $B$, i.e., all directed edges of $\digraph{B}$ are from $V_-$ to $V_+$.
-In the following, either one of these assignments will simply referred to as a \term{canonical edge orientation} for a maximal bipartite subgraph as well as its spanning subgraphs. \end{remark}
+\begin{remark} For a maximal bipartite subgraph $B \le G$, the canonical choice of edge orientations that produces $\digraph{B}$ in \Cref{cor: canonical facet} are exactly the edge orientation assignments that ensure the cut-set (which includes all edges in $B$) has a uniform direction across the cut $(V_+,V_-)$ of $B$, i.e., all arcs of $\digraph{B}$ are from $V_-$ to $V_+$.
+Such an assignment will be referred to as a \emph{canonical edge orientation} for $B$ as well as its spanning subgraphs. \end{remark}